 Huxley was far more the prophet than Orwell.
 Infantilize and addle them and you control them – without needing guns.
 Get them to peck at screens like a sea gull at the beach enraptured by a piece of tinfoil.

 If they never look up, they’ll never notice the eyes upon them – and probably wouldn’t care if they did.
+Make your own way with their updates regularly.

 Got a question about cars – or anything else?
 Click on the “ask Eric” link and send ’em in!